poojithajonnalagadda/coolprop_lightningtalk/README.md

 Installation

 Make sure you have Python installed.
-Then, install the required packages:
+Then, install coolprop and the required packages:

 pip install CoolProp